dnutiu/NucuLabsDev/content/posts/2023/2023-07-02-image-tagging-with-fast-ai.md

 Hello everyone 👋,

-I've been playing with FastAI and deep learning for a week or so and I've decided the combine my passion for software with my passion for photography.
+I've been playing with FastAI and deep learning for a week or so and I've decided to combine my passion for software with my passion for photography.
 I'm working on an app or maybe a library that allows you to generate tags for a photo.
 For an amateur photographer like me it's quite useful as I don't always have inspiration to write tags for my photos and sometimes the tags I write are inconsistent.

-I already wrote an image scrapper using Python and I'm building my dataset as we speak.
+I already wrote an image scrapper using Python, and I'm building my dataset as we speak.
 For now since I don't have any other knowledge with another library I'm using FastAI for the image classification.
 I'm planning to use a different library when I'll learn more about deep learning.